Your company is already operating in Germany and you would now like to export worldwide?

 The German government sees hydrogen technology as the key to the country's clean energy future.
 It's investing billions of euros in the sector.
 Germany aims to become the "world number one" in clean hydrogen energy technology - with the government investing €9bn.
 Our new video looks at how international businesses can get involved in German environmental H2.

-Video: Energy Storage in Germany
+Video: Energy storage in Germany

 Green Hydrogen Market